Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: Uniformity, Minimality, And Pure - R-Lim Implemented SCI

+The point of this work is therefore not that the standard SCI tower should be replaced by the all-level repair.
+Rather, the standard SCI tower should be read as a raw extensional limit skeleton; to obtain a computability model, one must impose uniform implementation.

-\begin{proposition}[The weakening in Hansen's Definition is strict for heights $k\geq 2$] For every $k\geq 2$, \cite[Definition~3.1]{hansen2011solvability} is strictly weaker than \cref{def:tower}.
-Already for $k=2$ there exists a height-$2$ Hansen tower whose intermediate layer is not a general algorithm in the sense of \cref{def:gen-alg}. \end{proposition} \begin{proof} It suffices to treat the case $k=2$.
+\begin{proposition}[The all-level repair is strictly stronger than the standard tower] For \(k\ge2\), the all-level finite-information repair is strictly stronger than the standard deepest-level tower.
+Already for \(k=2\), there exists a standard height-\(2\) tower whose intermediate layer is not a general algorithm. \end{proposition} \begin{proof} It suffices to treat the case $k=2$.
 Let

 let $(\mathcal M,d)=([0,1],|\cdot|)$, and let

 Define